 In the wild, you’ll find guppies all over the globe — they’re so adaptable that they’ve been successfully introduced to various non-native areas and usually thrive in almost any tropical freshwater surroundings.
 This bodes well for inexperienced fish keepers, as it means they can survive in less-than-perfect conditions.

-At dinner time, the good news is that guppies can thrive on a wide range of foods, from fish flakes to brine shrimp, to vegetables, though it’s advisable to feed them a relatively varied diet to keep them in tip-top condition.
+At dinner time, the good news is that guppies can thrive on a wide range of foods, from flakes to brine shrimp, wafers to vegetables, though it’s advisable to feed them a relatively varied diet to keep them in tip-top condition.

 2. Cory Catfish (Corydoras)